 An in-house geological modelling exercise was carried out in 2014 using the previous drilling, suggesting a target of over 22 million tonnes to a depth of 300m (non-JORC).
 At an evaluation grade of 13.4cpht (+1.25mm cut off) this would suggest a diamond resource of approximately 2.88 million carats.
 The Baoulé kimberlite is one of the largest (5Ha) of the potentially large stone, primary sources in Guinea and in order to estimate the diamond population of the entire kimberlite a suitably large bulk sample needed to be extracted.

 The Baoulé kimberlite pipe comprises two lobes.
 The figure below highlights the west lobe:

 The East lobe is depicted in the figure below:

 BAOULE EVALUATION STRATEGY

-CURRENT WORK PROGRAMME
+COMPLETED WORK PROGRAMME & RESULTS

 SUMMARY OF DIAMOND SALES FROM THE BAOULE KIMBERLITE

 - 8 cts of better quality Baoulé goods were sold for an average of $ 266 / carat